-Upon the completion of this offering, we will have an aggregate of common shares outstanding (common shares if the underwriters exercise in full their over-allotment option), including the 1,575,000 common shares issued in connection with our private placement in September 2012.
+Upon the completion of this offering, we will have an aggregate of 9,133,378 common shares outstanding (10,100,878 common shares if the underwriters exercise in full their over-allotment option), including 1,575,000 common shares issued in connection with our private placement in September 2012, 58,378 common shares distributed to our existing shareholders pursuant to a common share dividend, and 1,050,000 common shares that will be issued in the concurrent private placement.
 No assurance can be given as to (i) the likelihood that an active market for our common shares will develop, (ii) the liquidity of any such market, (iii) the ability of our shareholders to sell their shares or (iv) the prices that our shareholders may obtain for any of their shares.
 No prediction can be made as to the effect, if any, that future sales of our common shares or the availability of our common shares for future sale, including the 1,575,000 common shares issued in connection with our September 2012 private placement will have on the market price prevailing from time to time.
 Sales of substantial amounts of our common shares, or the perception that such sales could occur, may affect adversely prevailing market prices of our common shares.
-See "Risk Factors-Risks Related to This Offering."
+See "Risk Factors- Risks Related to This Offering."